-Students are responsible for making sure they have working computers and internet connections prior to taking any exams.

-- E-mail correspondence will be through your OC student e-mail only, not your personal e-mail address.
-You must activate your OC e-mail account.
-If you have problems with your e-mail, contact the Student Success Center at 432-335-6673.
-Please access and check your OC e-mail daily for information or updates to this course and use your campus e-mail to correspond with your instructor by e-mail.
-Announcements may be sent via email as well. - 6.
-All students: Blackboard is used as a communication tool for this course.
-Course materials and assignments will be posted on Blackboard.
-You will need to check it frequently for announcements, any documents you may need, or information that you may need.
-Students can use this Blackboard for communication with the instructor as well.

 ATTENDANCE POLICY: All students are expected to attend all classes and will be held accountable for all material presented or assigned in this course in determining course grades.
 Attendance policy will follow the same guidelines as listed in the college catalog.
 This policy states that any student who misses as much as 20 percent of scheduled class time in any semester should review his or her standing in the class with the instructor and determine whether to continue in class or withdraw.
-Nurses and nursing students are expected to conduct themselves in a professional manner.
-You will be held to those expectations as a student nurse and in this course.
-Therefore you are expected to notify your instructor whenever you will be unable to attend class.
-You should do so prior to the start of class and you are expected to be on time.

 On-Campus students: There will be a sign in sheet for each class day.
 For safety reasons, according to OC safety policy, the door will be closed and locked 5 minutes after class begins.

 Online students: Attendance will be "taken" by using the discussion board or other assignments via Blackboard or email (logging in).
 The Starfish system will automatically track whether or not students "attend" by logging in to the course.
 Students should be logging in to the course at least every one to two days.
 Attendance is expected per the above policy and the 20 percent guideline applies.

+Professionalism: Nurses and nursing students are expected to conduct themselves in a professional manner.
+You will be held to those expectations as a student nurse AND in this course.
+Therefore you are expected to be respectful of others and to notify your instructor whenever you will be unable to attend class.
+You should do so prior to the start of class and you are expected to be on time.

-Exams: There will be Six Unit Exams and a Comprehensive Final.
-On campus students will be allowed one hour to take unit exams.
-Online students will be given a little longer to allow for questions to load on their computers.
+Exams: There will be Six Unit Exams and a Comprehensive Final which includes the Seventh Unit of study.
+Students will be given approximately 70 minutes to take a unit exam.
 Questions may be multiple choice, fill in the blank, matching, or true/false.
 There are 6 Unit Tests, worth 10% each, a total of 60% and the final exam is worth 30% of your course grade.
 Students will be allowed 2 hours to complete the final exam.
-All students will be allowed to bring a single 3 x 5 card with notes front and back to all exams including the final.
+All students will be allowed to bring a single 3 x 5 card with notes front and back to the final exam.
 Students are allowed to review exam questions after each unit exam.
 To review an exam, the student must make an appointment with the instructor within one week of the exam unless prior arrangements are made with the instructor.
 If exam questions are challenged, students must submit their challenge in writing.
 There will be no review or challenge of questions after the final exam.